24901060/study-of-basic-gates/README.md

-# EXP1 : Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
+# EXP1:Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
-## NAME : praveen s
+## NAME : Praveen.S
 ## REGISTRATION NUMBER : 24901060
 **AIM:**

 To study and verify the truth table of logic gates in Quartus II using Verilog programming.